-- Training journalist.
+- Training journalists.
 More than 340,000 journalists have been trained in areas such as data journalism, information verification and machine learning.
 72,500 journalists have been trained in Latin America.

 - Media literacy programmes.
 Misleading content can spread quickly.
 Enabling people to discern between what is true and what is false is the aim of this programme.
 The initiative has led to the creation of programmes such as Digimente, Educamidia, or verdadero/falso.
 The programme has also developed projects to create more diverse media.

-Fabiana Zanni mentioned the example of the work achieved with Reforma, a newspaper in Mexico.
-Reforma was one of the first to adopt a subscription model, which has worked with the Subscribe with Google programme and has increased the digital subscribers’ conversion rate by 43%.
+Zanni mentioned the example of the work achieved with Reforma, a newspaper in Mexico.
+Reforma was one of the first to adopt a subscription model, which has worked with the Subscribe with Google programme and has increased the digital subscribers’ conversion rate by 43 percent.

 In this third pillar, Google’s goal was to help the media to equip themselves with the necessary technology to make them more efficient, said Zanni.